Lucas Radebe: Personal life

 In 1991, he was shot whilst driving with his brother Lazarus to buy drinks for his mother but was not critically wounded.
 When Leeds United confirmed their interest in 1994, Radebe's decision influenced in part by an incident that had taken place three years previously.

 Radebe was shopping for his mother, accompanied by his brothers, one of his sisters and her baby.
 While walking, they heard a gunshot, but didn't pay it much attention because, says Radebe: "In Soweto you heard shots all the time".
 He felt a pain in his back and he was bleeding, and his left leg went limp.

 Radebe was rushed to hospital but nothing vital had been damaged.
 The bullet had entered his back and exited halfway down his thigh.
 The culprit is still unknown, it is suspected that someone was hired to shoot him rather than allow him to switch clubs.

 He was voted 54th in the Top 100 Great South Africans in 2004.

 His wife Feziwe died of cancer in October 2008.
 In December 2008, Radebe was treated for a heart complaint after collapsing while at the gym.
 Radebe married his second wife at the end of 2015.

 Legacy

-Kaiser Chiefs, a British indie/britpop band, whose members are all Leeds United supporters, chose this name because Radebe is a former player of Kaizer Chiefs.
+Kaiser Chiefs, a British indie rock band, whose members are all Leeds United supporters, chose this name because Radebe is a former player of Kaizer Chiefs.

 Radebe has been an ambassador of FIFA for SOS Children's Villages; he also received the FIFA Fair Play Award in December 2000 for his contribution in ridding soccer of racism as well as for his work with children in South Africa.

 In April 2003, for recognition of his efforts both on an off the field, Radebe was given the Contribution to the Community Award in the Premier League 10 Seasons Awards.

 On an official visit to Leeds, Nelson Mandela said of Radebe: "This is my hero."